xhuanl/UnicornTracking/README.md

 Discussion:

 The program loops through all the points in the input file, calculates the distance of each point immediately so that those points with longer distances will be dropped.
-The information for those dropped points will not use any the memory.
+The information for those dropped points will not use the memory.
 The big O for this operation is O(n) where n is the number of the points listed in the input file.
 The invalid input will be dropped.

 After creating a Point object for each point, the distance of the new point will be compared with the distances of the existing points in the array.
-If the distance is less than any point, the new point will be inserted to the array.
+If the distance is less than a point, the new point will be inserted to the array.
 As the size of the array is the size of the expected points to be printed, the big O of this operation will be O(m) where m is the expected number of the closest points.

 The total big O would be O(mn).